trezzuri/erpnext-docs/docs/en/accounts/quickbooks-migrator.md

 ```
-QuickBooks allows transactions on group accounts, which is not allowed in ERPNext, to handle this, every group account will have a child with a hyphenated name.
+QuickBooks allows transactions on group accounts, which is not allowed in SOMA, to handle this, every group account will have a child with a hyphenated name.

 e.g.